Coins

 Imperatorial

-SIXTH POMPEY THE GREAT.
+SEXTUS POMPEY THE GREAT.
 Denarius.
-44-45 BC Southern Spain.
-A/ Head of Cnaeus Pompeius to the right SEX MAGNãIMP SAL.
-R/ Pietas standing holding palm and transverse sceptre.
-FEET.
+44-45 Fine Southern Spain.
+A/ Head of Cnaeus Pompeius facing right SEX MAGNãIMP SAL.
+R/ Standing Pietas holding palm and crosswise sceptre.
+PIETAS.
 RBW 1670; Craw 477.1b.
 Ar.
-3.38g Very Fine. very rare
+3.38g.
+VF.
+Very rare.

 Automatically generated translation